evanmcneely/enlighten.nvim/README.md

   }
 ```

+At the moment, OpenAI's `gpt-4o` model is a fair bit better at generating code that respects the indentation and formatting of existing code in the buffer.

 #### Feature specific configuration

 You can override the AI configuration for the prompt-completion or chat feature using the following feature specific overrides: